Description

 'Risk measures typically quantify the downside risk, whereas the standard deviation (an example of a deviation risk measure) measures both the upside and downside risk.
 Specifically, downside risk in our definition is the semi-deviation, that is the standard deviation of all negative returns.'

-• Looking at the downside volatility of 14.8% in the last 5 years of iShares MSCI UAE ETF, we see it is relatively lower, thus better in comparison to the benchmark SPY (15%)
+• Looking at the downside deviation of 14.8% in the last 5 years of iShares MSCI UAE ETF, we see it is relatively smaller, thus better in comparison to the benchmark SPY (15%)

-• During the last 3 years, the downside risk is 12.4%, which is greater, thus worse than the value of 12.2% from the benchmark.
+• During the last 3 years, the downside risk is 12.3%, which is larger, thus worse than the value of 12.3% from the benchmark.

 Sharpe: